BRITE-REU/programming-workshops/source/workshops/06_SQL/Workshop_SQL.rst

 - `Task 3`_:  Write queries to get answers for the following.

 	a.
+Pick a movie you know from year 2000 or later and find out its mid.  (answer is mid)

+	#.
+Pick an actor you know and find out her or his aid.  (answer is aid)

+	#.
+Pick a year and list the first five movies in the year you picked with titles that start with a "b" and with "comedy" in the genres column.  (answer is five rows, each containing year, title, genre)

-How many actors are listed in the actor table?  (answer is an integer)
+	a.
+How many actors are listed in the actor table?  (answer is a count)

 	b.
-How many movies in the movie table? (answer is an integer)
+How many movies in the movie table? (answer is a count)

 	c.
-How many movies have the word "bride" in the title?  "groom" in the title? (answer for each is an integer)
+How many movies have the word "bride" in the title?  "groom" in the title? (answer for each is a count)

 	d.
-How many actors have a first name that starts "Amy"? (answer is a number)
+How many actors have a first name that starts "Amy"? (answer is a count)
-	e.
-Pick a year and list the first five movies in the year you picked with titles that start with a "b" and with "comedy" in the genres column.  (answer is five rows, each containing year, title, genre)

 	f.
 Pick a favorite actor and list all titles and years of the movies that person appears in. (answer is multiple rows, each containing name, title, year)

 	g.
 Pick a movie and find all the actors that appeared in it.  (answer is multiple rows, each containing title, name)

 	h.
 List the top ten actors with the most roles.  (answer is multiple rows, each containing name, count of roles)

 .. _`Task 1`: